DizNicolasAmor/interviews-practice/DATABASES.md

   27. What is transaction isolation level?
   28. How to handle ACID compliance in distributed databases?
   29. How would you approach database schema versioning and migration in a large-scale application?
-  30. What are CTEs (Common Table Expressions), and how do they work in SQL?
+  30. What are CTEs and how do they work in SQL?
   31. What are the differences between horizontal and vertical scaling?
   32. Discuss the role of database caching in optimizing performance.
   33. How would you design a database to handle a high-traffic, write-intensive application?